0xCurvy/curvy-docs/docs/eth-belgrade-use-case.md

 ## Use Case: Private & Trustless RSVP System for Events

 ETH Belgrade, one of the leading events in the region, needed a simple and secure way to ensure commitment from participants who registered for their hackathon, including those flying in from ETHGlobal Prague.
-(*Yes, you read that right: they even rented a plane to fly participants from Prague to Belgrade.*)
+(*Yes, you read that right: they even rented a plane to fly participants from Prague to Belgrade*).

 To prevent people from reserving a plane seat and a hackathon spot without actually showing up, ETH Belgrade asked each participant to temporarily deposit a small amount of ETH as a commitment guarantee.
 If a participant showed up, their ETH would be refunded after the event.
 But if they didn’t attend and failed to cancel before the deadline, their funds would be retained.